wenvit/ls_py101_lesson2_rps/pedac.md

 strings, lists for choices

 ### ALGORITHM
+1. initialize constant VALID_CHOICES to a list containing rock, paper, scissors, spock, lizard
-1. define prompt function
+3. define prompt function
 2. define function that chooses winner - use a series of if/elif statements to compare choices & determine winner, else tie if choices are same
 3. ask user to input choice
-4. while choice not in ['rock', 'paper', 'scissors'] ask user for valid input
+4. while choice not in VALID_CHOICES
+ask user for valid input
-5. use random.choice function for the computer's choice among ['rock', 'paper', 'scissors']
+5. use random.choice function for the computer's choice among VALID_CHOICES
-6. ask user if she wants to play again, if no break
+6. ask user to play again, if no break